Technorely/tendermint/docs/guides/java.md

 ## Outro

-I hope everything went smoothly and your first, but hopefully not the last, Tendermint Core application is up and running.
+I hope everything went smoothly and your first, but hopefully not the last, Tenderely Core application is up and running.
 If not, please [open an issue on Github](https://github.com/tendermint/tendermint/issues/new/choose).
 To dig deeper, read [the docs](https://tendermint.com/docs/).